jhaoheng/docker_op_books/example/run_cmd_at_pid_1/readme.md

 # Use docker-compose to observe the action....
 1. `docker-compose up -d && docker logs -f test`
-2. `docker-compose down`, 會經過 stop->remove
+2. `docker-compose down`, will through do stop then remove
     - `Stopping test ... done`
     - `Removing test ... done`
-3. The bin receive is `Signal :  terminated`
+3. Then bin receive is `Signal :  terminated`

 # Others
 - If your Dockerfile:CMD run on the wrong way, you will get this: